 Désolé, la version française de cette page ne peut être offerte pour le moment.

-“Golden Rice” is the name of a rice that has been genetically modified (GM, or genetically engineered) to produce betacarotene, which the body can convert into vitamin A. This beta-carotene gives the rice grains the yellowish colour that has inspired its name.
-It is still being tested for safety and efficacy but is being widely promoted as an example of how GM can be used to solve important global problems.
+“Golden Rice” is the name of a rice that has been genetically engineered (genetically modified or GM) to produce beta carotene, which the body can convert into vitamin A. This beta-carotene gives the rice grains a yellowish colour that inspired its name.
+It has not been proven as effective but is being widely promoted as an example of how GM can be used to solve important global problems.

-March, 2018: Health Canada has approved the genetically engineered Golden Rice as safe for human consumption, even though the rice is not intended for the Canadian market and has not yet been approved in the intended markets in Asia.
+In 2018, Health Canada approved the genetically engineered Golden Rice as safe for human consumption, even though the rice is not intended for the Canadian market and had not yet been approved in the intended markets in Asia.
+In the summary of its decision to approve Golden Rice, Health Canada said, “The main intended market for this product is in countries such as Bangladesh and the Philippines where diets are typically low in vitamin A…The International Rice Research Institute has indicated that this product is not intended to be sold in Canada.”

 Health Canada said, “The efficacy of the GR2E rice in helping vitamin A deficiency in affected populations was not evaluated.”

-- Press release, March 20, 2018: Health Canada approves GM “Golden Rice” not intended for sale in Canada
+- March 20, 2018 – Press Release: Health Canada approves GM “Golden Rice” not intended for sale in Canada

 - Read our correspondence with the Minister of Health.